apache/apisix/docs/en/latest/xrpc.md

 ### Fault injection

-Taking Redis protocol as an example, after decoding the RESP protocol of Redis, we can know the command and parameters of the current request, and then get the corresponding content according to the configuration, encode it using RESP protocol, and return it to the client.
+Taking Redis protocol as an example, after decoding the RESP protocol of Redis, we can know the command and parameters of the current request and then get the corresponding content according to the configuration, encode it using RESP protocol, and return it to the client.

 Suppose the user uses the following routing configuration.